ElementAstro/atom-docs/src/content/docs/en/error/stacktrace.md

 ---
-title: StackTrace Class Documentation
+title: StackTrace
-description: Detailed documentation for the StackTrace class in the atom::error namespace, including constructors, public methods, platform-specific members, and usage examples for capturing and representing stack traces in C++.
+description: Detailed for the StackTrace class in the atom::error namespace, including constructors, public methods, platform-specific members, and usage examples for capturing and representing stack traces in C++.
 ---

-# StackTrace Class Documentation

 ## Overview